DnV1eX/EnumOptionSet/README.md

 ```
 > [!NOTE]
 > The macro generates a nested `Set` structure that conforms to the `OptionSet` protocol, using `Int` as the default raw value type and extracting options from the names of enum cases in the order of declaration.\
-> It also generates the `all` property as an option composition, along with some other helper members.
+> It also generates the `all` property as an option composition, along with some other helper structure members.

 Then you can create a typealias, and extend the option set with additional composite options:
 ```Swift